williamvds/uni/osc/lectures.md

 ## Implementations
-- The layout of the file system and the file allocation methods used by the OS influences the seeking of a mechianical hard drive
+- The layout of the file system and the file allocation methods used by the OS influences the seeking of a mechanical hard drive
   - Contiguous files will result in many short head movements

 - Disk scheduling could be implemented in the controller, but OS can prioritise requests